niall-om/niall-om/README.md

 ## 📈 Background

-My background is in engineering and product, and I’m now focused on developing strong software engineering fundamentals and building systems end-to-end.
+Background in electronic engineering and telecoms, with recent work in product analytics and data science.
+Now focused on developing strong software engineering fundamentals and building systems end-to-end.

 ---